cloudrac3r/out-of-your-element/readme.md

 1. Install dependencies: `npm install`

-1. Run `node scripts/seed.js` to check your setup and set the bot's initial state.
+1. Run `npm run setup` to check your setup and set the bot's initial state.
 It will prompt you for information.
 You only need to run this once ever.

-1. Start the bridge: `npm start`
+1. Start the bridge: `npm run start`

 1. Add the bot to a server - use any *one* of the following commands for an invite link:
 	* (in the REPL) `addbot`